Gauge theory, calibrated geometry and harmonic spinors: A toy model

-Here $\dirac_a$ is the Dirac operator on $X$ coupled to the connection $a$, the bracket in the second equation is the combination of the Lie-bracket and the map $W^+\otimes\overlineshort W^+\rightarrow \Lambda^2_+T^*X$.
-It is worth to point out the striking similarity between equations~(\ref{Eq_4DHitchinEqns}) and the renowned Seiberg-Witten equations.
+Here $\dirac_a$ is the Dirac operator on $X$ coupled to the connection $a$, the bracket in the second equation is a combination of the Lie-bracket and the map $W^+\otimes\overlineshort W^+\rightarrow \Lambda^2_+T^*X$.
+It is worth pointing out the striking similarity between equations~(\ref{Eq_4DHitchinEqns}) and the renowned Seiberg-Witten equations.

-It turns out that the above observation of Donaldson and Thomas fits into a much wider picture, which is based on the following two statements.
-The first statement is that each (not necessarily translation invariant) $Spin(7)$-instanton on $\mathbb R^4\times W^+$ is a solution of certain generalized Seiberg-Witten equations.
-The second one is that this conclusion still holds if $\mathbb R^4\times W^+$ is replaced by the spinor bundle of an arbitrary four-manifold $X$.
-In the rest of this section the first statement is explained in more details.
-The second one is explained in the subsequent sections.